MohamedFawziAbdellaoui/bloc_connectivity/BLOC_CONNECTIVITY.md

-# Example for bloc_connectivity
+# bloc_connectivity

-This example demonstrates the usage of the `NetworkChecker` widget from the `bloc_connectivity` package.
+A Flutter package that provides a `NetworkChecker` widget to handle network connectivity in your app.

 ## Getting Started